oap-project/gazelle_plugin/oap-mllib/README.md

 ## Getting Started

-You can use a pre-built package to get started, it can be downloaded from [here](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/oap-mllib-0.9.0-with-spark-3.0.0.jar).
+You can use a pre-built JAR package to get started, it can be downloaded from [here](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/oap-mllib-0.9.0-with-spark-3.0.0.jar).

 After downloaded, you can refer to the following [Running](#Running) section to try out.